Property Insurance Roundtable

 Clay has been featured as an expert panelist on Adjusters International’s Property Insurance Roundtable podcast in the episodes titled, “How to Make the Most of an Underinsured Loss,” and “Disasters Raising Questions of Insurance Adequacy.”

-Ethan A. Gross is the Vice President and Chief Operating Officer of Globe Midwest Adjusters International.
+Ethan A. Gross is the CEO of Globe Midwest Adjusters International.
 During his 25-plus years as a public insurance adjuster, Mr. Gross has managed numerous complex claims resulting in favorable settlements on behalf of homeowners and multi-million dollar corporations throughout the United States and Canada.
 He is often appointed to serve as an arbitrator in resolving disputed insurance claims, and as an appraiser and umpire in statutory appraisals.

 Mr. Gross frequently presents on insurance claims issues to professional groups throughout the country and has published several articles on a variety of property insurance claim topics.
 He also presents insurance courses certified by the state of Michigan for Continuing Education credits.